-Individuals suspected of having a systemic connective tissue disease (CTD) like Marfan syndrome (MFS) usually have multiple features that affect many different organ systems; most of these conditions can be diagnosed using clinical criteria.
+Individuals suspected of having a systemic CTD like MFS usually have multiple features that affect many different organ systems; most of these conditions can be diagnosed using clinical criteria.
 However, these different syndromes may share features, overlapping phenotypes, and similar inheritance patterns, which can cause a diagnostic challenge.
 Additional difficulties in the diagnosis of one of these syndromes may occur due to the age-dependent development of many of the physical manifestations of the syndrome (making the diagnosis more difficult in children); many show variable expression, and many of the features found in these syndromes occur in the general population (e.g., pectus excavatum, tall stature, joint hypermobility, mitral valve prolapse, nearsightedness).
 The identification of the proper syndrome is important to address its manifestations and complications, in particular, the risk of aortic aneurysms and dissection.